Cannon Mountain Ski Area: History

 In July 1978, a contract for the replacement project was awarded to Nuova Agudio.
 Preliminary construction begun in July 1978, with the lower terminal completed in April 1979.
 During the summer of 1979, helicopters were briefly used to airlift some major components.
 Unlike the original construction project in 1937, there was no need to erect a freight tramway since the existing tramway could be used as the work-horse for moving materials up the mountain.
 Even as construction proceeded heavy summer passenger traffic was maintained.
-Construction continued through the cold but nearly snowless winter of 1979-1980.
+Construction continued through the cold but nearly snowless winter of 1979–80.
 In February 1980, the tramway successfully passed a series of stringent operational tests conducted by Nuova Agudio and was approved for passenger traffic by the State of New Hampshire.
 Cannon Mountain Aerial Tramway II ascends the famous slopes of Cannon Mountain for 5359 ft.
 Its two cabins, each with a capacity for 80 passengers and one attendant, travel at a speed of 1500 ft per minute, with an hourly passenger capacity of 1,540, or 770 in each direction, more than three times the capacity of the original tramway.

 Until 1984, the north-northwestern face of Cannon was operated under the name Mittersill Ski Area (Cannon Mountain Ski Area occupies the north-northeastern face).
 The trails are often skied by those that know the area as a result of their ease of accessibility (only a short hike is required from Taft Slalom to find them).
 However, in the late 1990s/early 2000s (decade), the state of New Hampshire unveiled plans to purchase the north-northwestern face and use the already-cut trails as an expansion to the current ski area.
 The purchase was completed in 2008.
-A $2.6 million Doppelmayr double chairlift was ordered, to be installed for the 2010-2011 ski season.
+A $2.6 million Doppelmayr double chairlift was ordered, to be installed for the 2010–11 ski season.

-Trails and Lifts
+Trails

-Beginner and First-timer - 21%
+Beginner and first-timer (21%)

-The Tuckerbrook Quad Chair serves beginner trails (Bear Paw, Deer Run, Fleitmanm and Coyote Crossing) that are segregated from the upper mountain.
+The Tuckerbrook Quad Chair serves beginner trails (Raven Ridge, Huckerbrook, Brookside, Fox Tail, Bear Paw and Deer Run) that are segregated from the upper mountain.
 The bottom half of Cannon has four long runs suitable for beginners (Lower Cannon, Parkway, Gremlin and Turnpike).
 This area is most easily accessed via the Eagle Triple Chair, from the Peabody Base Area.
 The Brookside learning area, a beginner skiing area, is segregated from the rest of the mountain.
-It is serviced by its own triple chairlift as well as two surface lifts.
+It is serviced by its own triple chairlift as well as one surface lift.
 Its location allows novices to progress to the nearby short beginner trails off the Tuckerbrook quad chair.

-Intermediate - 47%
+Intermediate (47%)

 Although touted as an expert's mountain, the ski area offers slopes for lower ski levels.
 From the summit, Vista Way, Tramway and Upper Cannon descend through the forest.
 These feed into a collection of intermediate runs, including Middle Cannon and Middle Ravine.
 An alternate route, Cannonball Express Quad, is also available.
 The Tram Cutback is an intermediate return route to the tram from Gary's, considered the easiest of the Front Five.